 How many years does it take to be a forensic psychologist?

-It takes 10-15 years of education and training to become a forensic psychologist.
-You must earn a bachelor's degree, then a master's degree, followed by a doctorate.
+Becoming a forensic psychologist takes 10-15 years of education and training.
+You must earn a doctorate in the field.
 You must also work under the supervision of a licensed psychologist before earning your license.
 The specific state regulations vary.

 Is it hard to get a forensic psychology degree?

 You should expect forensic psychology programs to challenge your abilities.
-Forensic psychology is a complex specialization that requires deep knowledge of both the criminal justice system and multiple psychology subfields.
-Excelling in the profession requires a combination of commitment, perseverance, and genuine passion for the subject matter.
+Forensic psychology is a complex specialization requiring deep knowledge of the criminal justice system and multiple psychology subfields.
+Excelling in the profession requires commitment, perseverance, and genuine passion for the subject matter.

 Is it worth becoming a forensic psychologist?